-Here’s one woman’s thoughts:
+Here are one woman’s thoughts:

 “I cannot believe that someone is so “stupid” to spread such misinformation.
 Preventative Prophylactic Mastectomies can be skin sparing and nipple sparing.
 Only the tissue is removed and replaced with a different type of stuffing.
 If someone is mutilated, then it is the plastic surgeon who is at fault.
 I, too, do not have any breast cancer in my family but I was “hit” with breast cancer at age 45.
 I was lucky because I was smart enough to have had mammograms.
 I found out that I had the BRCA1 gene MUTATION more than a decade later…That’s right, it is a mutation of a BRCA gene.
 Everyone has BRCA genes, it is those that have a mutated BRCA gene which does not protect one from certain cancers.
 Your understanding is skewed.
 The information you spread can hurt someone if they actually think you know what you are talking about.
 Eating healthy is of course, helpful but it won’t change your genes.
 BTW, a mammogram and MRI can catch breast cancer early.
 It is when you feel a lump that you are further along and have a greater chance of losing the cancer battle.
-You article title should be “Information from an Uninformed, Foolish Activist”.
+You article title should be ‘Information from an Uninformed, Foolish Activist’.”

-This woman’s personal experience made me question whether or not the mammogram/radiation she received prior to her cancer diagnosis could have contributed to the mutation of the BRCA gene she had.
+Her personal experience with breast cancer made me question whether or not the mammogram/radiation she received prior to her cancer diagnosis contributed to the mutation of the BRCA gene she had.

 “Inheritance of a mutated form of either of the BRCA genes, or of other less common tumor-suppressor genes that have been associated with breast cancer, is associated with a significant increase in risk for breast cancer.
 Yet, not all women (or men) with BRCA mutations develop breast cancer.
 One factor that may influence ultimate risk is the site where the mutation lies on the actual gene.
 Other factors, such as early exposure to environmental chemicals and/or radiation, may also influence later expression of genetic irregularities.”